blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 ![Data flow](diagrams/03-data-flow.svg)

 **Collected.** Every 30 seconds: a 7-bit bitmask of compartment lid states, compared against the previous sample.
-The firmware does not transmit on every wake — only on a state transition.
+The firmware does not transmit on every wake, only on a state transition.

 **Transmitted.**
 - `pill_open.qo` — one Note per detected lid-open event (lid must be open when the 30-second poll fires), immediate (`sync:true`).
 Contains the compartment number (1–7), its day label, the running daily bitmask of all compartments opened so far today (`day_opens_mask`), and a per-poll bitmask of all compartments detected open in this specific wake (`opened_this_poll`).
 Multiple bits set in `opened_this_poll` indicate a likely refill session.
 Multiple opens of the same compartment each generate a separate Note, provided each open is present at a poll boundary.